piano35-edb/barman-docs-rewrite/docs/configuring/configuring_wal_archiving_replication.md

 -   [Role attributes](https://www.postgresql.org/docs/current/static/role-attributes.html)
 -   [The pg_hba.conf file](https://www.postgresql.org/docs/current/static/auth-pg-hba-conf.html)
 -   [Setting up standby servers using streaming replication](https://www.postgresql.org/docs/current/static/protocol-replication.html)

+Use the following steps to set it up:

 1. Configure the `wal_level` parameter to ensure that all the useful information necessary for a backup to be coherent are included in the transaction log file:
 ```bash